Groups of type $FP$ via graphical small cancellation

 It remains to show that the kernel $K_{S,T}$ is acyclic.
-By Proposition~\ref{prop:mainarg}, $E(S)/K_{S,T}$ is an Eilenberg--Mac~Lane space for $K_{S,T}$ and has the same homology as $F$, which is contractible because it has the same (equivariant) homotopy type as $E(T)$. \end{proof}
+Since $E(S)$ is contractible and $K_{S,T}$ acts freely cellularly on $E(S)$, it follows that $E(S)/K_{S,T}$ is an Eilenberg--Mac~Lane space for $K_{S,T}$.
+By Proposition~\ref{prop:mainarg}, $E(S)/K_{S,T}$ has the same homology as $F$, which is contractible because it has the same homotopy type as $E(T)$. \end{proof}